 Decide on the technology stack

-The technology stack that used with microservices in greenfield projects is diverse.
+The technology stack used with microservices in greenfield projects is diverse.
 You can combine multiple programming languages, frameworks, and data storage technologies.
 However, standardization becomes an issue with different teams using an entirely different technology stack.
 Low-code platforms offer one point of control for application updates and maintenance to overcome technology diversity.
 With a centralized repository for version control, multiple developers can collaborate and merge changes.

 Achieve a minimum level of operational readiness

 To start a greenfield project using microservices architecture requires a minimum level of operational readiness maturity.
-Operational readiness in terms of ensuring there is access to a deployment environment and building continuous delivery pipelines where services are created, tested, and deployed.
-Whether it is identifying and provisioning infrastructure requirements, scaling strategy, and service discovery, you need to have a plan to address the operational complexities that could occur when adopting microservices architecture.
+Operational readiness in terms of ensuring there is access to a deployment environment and building continuous delivery pipelines where services are created, tested and deployed.
+Whether it is identifying and provisioning infrastructure requirements, scaling strategy, and service discovery, you need to have a plan to address the operational complexities that could occur when adopting a microservices architecture.

 Low-code platforms simplify application development, deployment, and delivery.
 They use Continuous Integration (CI) tools like Jenkins to provide a continuous delivery pipeline and provide an automated containerization workflow.
 Low-code platforms transform the way enterprise applications are developed and delivered.